Teaching Your Horse the Lateral Flex

 Lateral Flex Under Saddle

 The next step will be to teach the horse to flex while under saddle.
 It is almost exactly the same procedure.
 While astride, lean down and grasp your rein about 1/2-2/3 down and pull it back and up toward your waistline.

 Because she has done this routinely on the ground, your horse will probably get the hang of this fairly quickly.

 If she tries to turn in a circle instead of just bending her head toward her girth, just keep riding the circle until she stops.
-At the point where she gives to the pressure with her head voluntarily, release.
+At the point where she voluntarily gives to the pressure with her head, release.
 (Remember, baby steps are to be rewarded until she gets all of the way around to your boot) Then try again.
 Relax, Try again.

 When this is accomplished without fanfare, introduce the halter-bump request.
 She should not be so startled by the knocks because she experienced them from the ground.
 My horse is as light as a thread for the lateral flex, so she doesn’t NEED to be “punished” by a bumping halter.
 However, I want her to be steady if my request is hurried, and rougher than usual.
 In essence I am de-sensitizing her to inconsiderate cues.

 Later, when under saddle, every ride will start with lateral flexing to both sides before “walk-on”.

 The next step is to turn flex “yielding” into an entire resistance-free attitude.
 The horse will need to learn to move each body part separately until he generalizes the exercises into a life habit.